 Meet tutors, get technical support from the SHeD, and learn more about Career Pathways/STEP programs:

-All students who use a tutor will be asked to add a noncredit, tuition-free CRN# once per term.
+All students who work with a tutor (online or on campus) will be asked to add a noncredit, tuition-free CRN# once per term.
 This allows Lane to receive reimbursement from the state for services provided to students.

 A one-on-one (or small group) writing tutoring session consists of tutors providing support to students by discussing student writing needs and collaborating in order for the student to reach their writing goals.
 This can be anything from the initial brainstorm to structure and organization to proofreading to citations.
 In addition to the writing process, sessions may also include conversation about overcoming writing anxiety, writing tips, and strategies for achieving writing objectives inside and outside of school.